 Z For Zachariah – Robert C. O’Brien

 Nuclear war has devastated America, except for the valley where Ann Burden has been living alone for over a year – until Loomis, a scientist in a radiation-proof suit, arrives.
-She hopes they will be companions but his behavior towards her becomes increasingly threatening
+She hopes they will be companions but his behaviour towards her becomes increasingly threatening

 I hope there are some new discoveries on this list that can bring you as much enjoyment as they have brought me over the years.
 As ever, any suggestions for me are always appreciated!